nithinprasath21/Pharmacy/README.md

 - All text is properly formatted using Markdown.
 - Links are clickable and commands are shown in code blocks.
 - Sections are clearly structured for ease of understanding and navigation.

-This `README.md` file ensures users can easily set up, run, and contribute to your project.
-Let me know if you need further modifications!